huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## Lock a Discussion / Pull Request

-If you have write access to a repository, you can lock discussions or pull requests.
-Once a discussion is locked, previous comments are still visible but users can't add new comments.
+If you have write access to a repository, you can lock discussions or Pull Requests.
+Once a discussion is locked, previous comments are still visible and users won't be able to add new comments.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-lock.png"/>